ashutoshmjain/gita/src/mathuraChap15.md

 > or fall, to burn on ember hot?
 >
 > or will I seep into an open lotus flower [^pearl] ?

-It might appear that the fate pushes us in different direction — sets us up on newer unknown courses;  but overall sum of all that "push n pull", in the long term, evens out.
-Hence, the long term future is predictable.
-Thus astrology may predict only long term future.
-Present day nuances of our sensory reality are indeterminate.
+>

-Think of our tiny box analogous to a  casino.
+> Think of our tiny box analogous to a  casino.
 We can't predict the result of one single hand.
 But we can assert the outcomes of say a thousand trials - with fair degree of accuracy.
 Same is true for stock market.
 We can't determine the movement of a single scrip in short term, but a long term investment in a broad index always bears the fruits.
 A knowledgeable player, thus, is never swayed by the coincidental outcomes.
 Their focus is always on the righteous actions.
 On the other hand, most people are lost in the pains and elations of the current moment.
 They bet on outcome of a single throw of dice !
 They are never tired of trying out their luck ..

-This is not to say that above knowledge absolutely absolves us from the sorrows or happiness.
-It only blunts the edge of pain or happiness because sensory reality is powerful...

----
+Tell me what is going on - Mentor asked as a normal visitor may ask - but Angel thought he knew.
+May be it is the same source that leaked to Fairy also got to the Mentor.
+And may be it is best to talk this out in front of him.
+He was anyway split on righteousness of the mission.

+Well - you know I had joined the sleep project.

+The project is at beta release and they need certification for the "unintended consequences".
+The experience is mind boggling.
+It is like a new world.
+Avatars may grow their own limbs - like us.
+They will feel the pains and pleasures like we do.
+How may I certify it without visiting it myself !

+How is the data ?
+Asked the Mentor.

+Well at Alpha stage - no human died - but 14 participants are in deep sleep.
+Their body functions are normal.
+53 returned safe and fine.
+And rest have reported weird dreams.
+It was a hundred sample size.

+The reason I asked for six months because you need to learn mindLang - a new bio programming paradigm.
+And there are other phyco-conditioning requirements.

+So you are basically turning yourself into a developer to test the world ! - Fairy interjected - why don't you sign off based on the data !
+And that is exactly what Brother wanted.
+He had genuinely believed this new certification had run max a week.
+And he had hoped Angel would be as excited to get this to the controlled beta.

+What if you go in without mindLang. - asked the Mentor.

+Well technically you can learn it inside the experience to hack your way out but the chances of getting stuck inside are even odds - fifty fifty.
+Essentially the model is such that you will need to learn the language once inside the experience - it may take you a week or a month.
+Your body is well fed on "total life support".
+It's a matter of "luck".

+Can't trained developers reach you inside - Fairy got curious.

+They can - but if you took help then most of the sample reported weird dreams.
+And we don't know everything that changed in their lives.
+If you go in with mindLang certification, then you are sure to eject at any time.
+Then you know it was a game.

+I am sure you have access to the nostr media inside the experience - Mentor handed over the next post to Fairy while speaking to the Angel - he meant that he will still be productive on their media project.

+Somehow Fairy thought the narrative has something to do with Angel's project.
+Does it has the code to a backdoor.
+Or an emergency exit ! - shaped in a story.

+Yes, you can access media but you can't take a reading list with you.
+You must discover it inside.
+You can look up anything but what you want to look up can't be in your memory.
+I mean then you can write your entire life and take it in with you.
+That is not a real experience!
+This complete detachment from the reality is the key selling point.
+You will breathe and eat through your avatar.

+Well, you can't really tell the "unintended consequences" without experience.
+I mean you understood on your last project because you were bitten by the bees.
+Isn't that why you got the patched gene active..

+What - that was a news to Fairy - were those bees dangerous !

+She looked at the Angel - who had strange expression in his eyes..

+> You can't predict the "present" - the way things unfold ..

 # `Bhagya`